 I've mentioned it before but I do think avocado is the greatest baby food.
 No preparation is needed - just slice/mash and serve.
 They are packed full of important nutrients, good fats and taste delicious too.

-When Finn was a baby he had avocado by itself or mixed with pureed pear, pureed apple, mashed banana, sweet potato, potato, egg…… you name it I tried it and Finn ate it!
+When Finn was a baby he had avocado by itself or mixed with pureed pear, pureed apple, mashed banana, sweet potato puree, potato, egg…… you name it I tried it and Finn ate it!
 It is no surprise then, that Guacamole is now his favourite dip!

 Guacamole is usually made with